galaxyproject/gsoc/2015_mentoring_application.md

 1. What Open Source Initiative approved license(s) does your project use?

-   Galaxy is licensed under the Acemedic Free License version 3.0 - an OSI approved license. https://bitbucket.org/galaxy/galaxy-central/src/tip/LICENSE.txt
+   Galaxy is licensed under the Academic Free License version 3.0 - an OSI approved license. https://bitbucket.org/galaxy/galaxy-central/src/tip/LICENSE.txt

 1. What is the URL for your Ideas list?
 This is the most important part of your proposal.
 Please make sure we can access it and it is complete when you submit this proposal.
 “Placeholder” or inaccessible ideas pages will be grounds for an automatic rejection for participation in Google Summer of Code 2015.